open-source-tabletop/devils-bluff/devils-bluff.md

 ## Cover

 It is advised to count all solid terrain, such as walls, rocks, barrels, etc as having the **Cover** keyword while softer terrain such as fences or plants will only obscure line of sight.

+## Horses

+A model that is mounted on a horse gains a number of benefits detailed below.
+A model on a horse may dismount at the start of any activation, removing these benefits, but may not again mount their horse for the remainder of the game.

+A model on a horse has the following changes:

+- Increased Movement to 12"
+- +1 to their Attack Draws against models at the same or lower height level.
+- Mounted models treat climbable terrain as impassable.
+- A mounted model does not gain the benefit of the Cover terrain keyword.

 ## Injuries